mlrcloud/vwan-azfw-aks-agic-tlsinspect/README.md

   openssl s_client -connect 10.0.2.73:443 -servername www.manuelpablo.com -CAfile rootCA.crt -showcerts
   ```

-  As you can see the Azure Firewall generates a new server certificate signed by Intermediate CA certificate that you have provided
+  As you can see the Azure Firewall generates a new server certificate signed by a private CA (Certificate Authority).

   ![openssl](doc/images/22.png)